TRAINING FOR BACKPACKING the GRAND CANYON

 - Jogging is another option, however if you are not a regular runner it can easily lead to injuries that backpacking may then exacerbate.
 Undertake a jogging routine with care.

 Flexibility is an important part of training, remember to stretch before and after your workouts.
-For the two weeks leading up to your trip cut your workouts in half to avoid arriving fatigued.
+For the week leading up to your trip cut your workouts in half to avoid arriving fatigued.
 Also for a 72-hour period before your trip commences, ensure that you are consuming sufficient amounts of sodium and fluids.
 Doctors agree that hikers increase the likelihood of experiencing heat-related problems if they are sodium depleted (e.g., follow a low sodium diet) or are dehydrated (due to travel or using diuretics such as coffee or alcohol).

 Important note: Always consult with your physician before commencing with a workout program.